Charles Frederick Horn

 Charles Frederick Horn (24 February 1762 – 3 August 1830) was an English musician and composer.
-Born in Germany, he emigrated to London with few possessions and no knowledge of the English language, yet rose to become a music teacher in the Royal Household.
+Born in the Holy Roman Empire, he emigrated to London with few possessions and no knowledge of the English language, yet rose to become a music teacher in the Royal Household.
 As an editor and arranger, he helped introduce the music of Johann Sebastian Bach to England.

 Life

-Born in Nordhausen, Germany to John Wolfgang Horn and Sophia Dorothea Shenaman, Charles Frederick Horn was the third of their four children.
+Born in Nordhausen, Holy Roman Empire to John Wolfgang Horn and Sophia Dorothea Shenaman, Charles Frederick Horn was the third of their four children.
 According to the memoirs of Charles Frederick's son, Charles Edward Horn, John Wolfgang wished for his son to become a surveyor.
 Horn would often furtively practice music instead; when his father found out, he destroyed the family's clavichord in the hopes of preventing his son from becoming distracted from his studies.
 This, though, did not dissuade Horn from taking music lessons from Nordhausen organist Christoph Gottlieb Schröter.

 On Schröter's death in 1782, Horn decided to move to Paris to try a living as a musician.
 He left his home with little money and a suitcase of clothes.
 En route to Paris, he encountered a stranger in Hamburg by the name of Winkelman, who persuaded the impressionable Horn that London would better serve the aspirations of a young German musician than France.
 Winkelman accompanied him to London, but upon arriving, stole almost all of Horn's money and disappeared.
 Destitute and knowing no English, he wandered the streets of London before encountering a German-speaking Irishman, who sympathised with his plight.
 The man took Horn to the piano shop of Longman and Broderip at Cheapside, where Horn played the piano for its co-proprietor, Francis Fane Broderip.
 Impressed, Broderip introduced Horn to the Saxon ambassador John Maurice de Brühl. de Brühl recommended Horn to Granville Leveson-Gower, 1st Marquess of Stafford, who hired him as his daughters' music teacher.